 Chocolate pudding was what I’d call a mainstay dessert in our house growing up.
 Chocolate pudding cake was also in dessert rotation in our house and that was even better that chocolate pudding itself, because you got to enjoy both pudding and cake, all in one bowl!

 Today I share not only a wide variety of Chocolate Pudding and Chocolate Pudding Cake recipes, but also ones for Chocolate Pudding Pie, Chocolate Pudding Pops, and Chocolate Pudding Sandwiches.
-We, the contributors to All Gluten-Free Desserts, do love our chocolate pudding in every way possible, don’t we?
+We do love our chocolate pudding in every way possible, don’t we?

 First, we have the “basic” chocolate pudding recipes, going from traditional to “alternative” recipes.